rmathew1992/Project-Echo/README.md

 Project-Echo
 ============

 Mixes a rap song and a song of a different genre.

+Made for two week Echo-nest sprint.

+By

+** Amanda Lee and Rachel Mathew **